ThisIsMirk/mashable-shares/README.md

 ```

 We found that there were a lot of missing values in the data.
 The empty values in the initial data were 0s and not NULLs.
 After identifying the columns where 0s had a value, we converted all the 0s to NULLs for the remaining columns.
-The code went like this:

 ```
 #removing columns from the list where the 0's actually mean something and is not considered missing values